 It's due to a rather intricate set up and the close connections between characters:

-- Albert Lory, the timid protagonist, and his neighbor, Louise Martin are grade school teachers.
+- Albert Lory, the timid protagonist, and Louise Martin his neighbor, are grade school teachers.

 - Their principal and mentor is Prof. Sorel.

-- Louise is engaged to George Lambert who works in the railroad terminal office.
+- Louise is engaged to George Lambert, who works in the railroad terminal office.

 - A member of the underground Resistance has been plaguing the town with bombs.